glpaparelli/competitive-programming/notes/cp-notes.md

 	return maxs
 ```
 ## 8.4 Sliding Window Solution, O(n)
-**TODO**
 The BST solution can do more than what is strictly necessary, e.g. what is the second largest element in the window?
-The fact that we can do much more than what is requested, it’s an important signal to think that a faster solution could exist.
+**The fact that we can do much more than what is requested, it’s an important signal to think that a faster solution could exist.**

 The better solution uses a **deque** a double-ended queue, which supports constant time insertion, removal and access at the frond and back of the queue.
 There are many ways to implement a deque, the simplest one (but not the fastest) is a bidirectional list.

 The algorithm starts with an empty deque $Q$ and with the window $W$ that covers the positions in the range $\langle -k, -1\rangle$.
 That is, the window starts before the beginning of `a`.
 Then we start sliding the window one position at a time and remove/insert elements from $Q$.
 **The element in front of the deque will be the element to report.**

 More precisely, we repeat $n$ times the following steps: